-Based on the analysis contained herein of the likely effects of the specified activity on marine mammals and their habitat, and taking into consideration the implementation of the proposed monitoring and mitigation measures, NMFS preliminarily finds that the total marine mammal take from the proposed activity will have a negligible impact on all affected marine mammal species or stocks.
+• Hilcorp would avoid noisegenerating activities during the bowhead whale hunt; thereby minimizing impact to critical behavior (i.e., migration).
+Based on the analysis contained herein of the likely effects of the specified activity on marine mammals and their habitat, and taking into consideration the implementation of the monitoring and mitigation measures, NMFS finds that the total marine mammal taking from the proposed activity will have a negligible impact on all affected marine mammal species or stocks.